 A moment later, a chubby man came into view, escorted by a young lady who was holding a clear bag filled with cutlery.
 She had the same fleece jacket on.
 I saw her trying to coax the man to walk to the property, but instead, he was shouting, moaning, and stomping his feet, refusing to move further.
 He was the service user whose care plan I’d been reading when the doorbell tolled.
 The lady was still coaxing him when another male staff joined, trying to assist the situation.
 While that was happening, a tall white male was walking towards the entrance, staff fleece on.
 He stopped for a bit to wait for someone or something.
 It was at this point that I saw a figure and was suddenly overcome by this strong feeling of déjà vu, so strong that my legs felt faint, and I had to hold on tight to the wall I was standing by.

 Everything around this figure faded away.
 It was as though I was seeing him through two different eyes in two different realities.
 In this present reality, he was a magnificent man, with the features of a human although he looked too perfect to be one.
 I felt myself being happy and drawn to him.
 The urge to go to him was strong, but I managed to control myself.
 I broke my eyes off him, and all the beauty in and around him immediately collapsed.
 From the side of my eyes, he was the same figure I had seen earlier, but this time, he had a grotesque appearance—a normal body on the upper half, but a long horn on his head.
 I looked down, and the other half of him was that of a goat.
 It was a satyr.
 These two creatures in one, evoking opposite emotions in me, all in a matter of seconds.
-As they approached, everything became stronger, excitement and animated fear.
-And closer they came with their hands stretched.
+As the figure approached, everything became stronger, both an excitement and an animated fear.
+And closer it came with hands stretched.
 My heart was beating fast, and I felt like I was about to have a panic attack.
 I wanted to say something, to shout, but it was as though I had swallowed my tongue.

 ‘Oi, move out of the way man!’